mucherino/teaching/Julia/julia4-adaptive-maps.md

 Notice that the *linearization* of the Euclidean norm is not trivial, and it requires in general the inclusion of additional variables in the model.
-In our case, however, this substituion does not need any additional variables, because of the introduced constraintes on the orientations.
+In our case, however, this substitution does not need any additional variables, because of the introduced constraints on the orientations.

 The linear program is provided in the file [admaps.jl](./admaps.jl).